ChanthMiao/ghc-wiki-mirror/Tracking-Spurious-Failures.md

 1. Build a dashboard for tracking failures (done: [dashboard])
 1. Gather examples of failures (effectively done: see [tracking issue])
 1. Characterize the failures (WIP)
-1. Identify root causes and fix them (not started)
+1. Identify root causes and fix them (WIP)

 ## Timeline